scbushan05/Java-Programs/README.md

 # Java-Programs

-Java programs on Arrays, Strings, Collections, Patterns and many more.
+These are the Java interview programs on Arrays, Strings, Collections, Patterns and many more.

 1. Given an integer array, sort them in ascending order(bubble sort)